nickheyer/DiscoFlix/README.md

 ```
 run.cmd
 ```
-This will start a local web-server [HERE](http://127.0.0.1:5000) Closing the CMD closes the webserver.
-To host the server on a different port, edit the run.cmd file.
+This will start a local web-server [HERE](http://127.0.0.1:5000).
+Closing the CMD closes the webserver.
+To host the server on a different port, edit the run.cmd file (shown in the below code-block).
 ```
 //Contents of run.cmd
 start "" http://127.0.0.1:5000